UBO-Open-factory/Photogrammetrie/ProgClient/Server/ReadMe.md

 10. Configure database for phpmyadmin with dbconfig-common?
 Yes
 11. Type your password and press OK
 12. When the script is complete the computer reboot

+# Use the web server

+1. Turn on the server, when it's done turn on the RPI.
+2. On a web browser on a computer connect to the same network as the server type the ip address in the navigation bar
+3. On the page you see all connect RPI and button to send order to RPI